BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+Answer:

+- the project scope:

+        -define project boundaries

+        -list deliverables and          objectives
+        -create WBS

+- Work Breakdown Structure: a hierarchical diagram that breaks down the entire project scope into smaller, more manageable components or tasks.

+It is useful because WBS provides a clear framework for planning, managing and tracking progress throughout the development process.
+It is acting like a  detailed roadmap for the project.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?